 Chilblains are small, itchy, red patches that can appear after you have been in the cold.
 They usually clear up on their own.
-You may need to see a GP if they don't go away.
+You may need to see a GP if they do not go away.

 Check if you have chilblains

 Chilblains usually appear a few hours after you have been in the cold.

 You mostly get them on your fingers and toes.
 But you can get them on your face and legs, too.

 What you can do about chilblains